These Creamy Vegan Cajun Stuffed Shells are the ultimate casserole dinner. Lightened up by using cauliflower cream sauce and a tofu ricotta.

 - ¼ cup sun-dried tomatoes packed in oil, drained and diced

 - 4 large basil leaves chopped

-- 2 tbsp flat-leaf parsley chopped, plus more for topping
+- 2 tablespoon flat-leaf parsley chopped, plus more for topping

 - Prepare the Tofu Ricotta according to the instructions.
 Place in the fridge until ready to use.

 - Prepare the Creamy Cauliflower Sauce according to the instructions.
 Once the sauce is finished, add cajun seasoning and stir to combine.
 Set aside until ready to use.